vcatalin/laravel-validate-verification-callback-request/README.md

   - make sure to append the following URI at the end of the URL, `/api/verification/events`
   - example `https://df6a-143-177-206-33.ngrok.io/api/verification/events`
 - test using the SMS PIN Verification script found in the project
-  - replace the required values in the `test-sms-verification.php` file
+  - replace the required values in the `test-sms-verification-basic-auth.php` file or in the `test-sms-verification-signed-request.php` file
-  - run the command `php -f test-sms-verification.php`
+  - use either of the 2 scripts to start an SMS verification event, e.g. run the command `php -f test-sms-verification-basic-auth.php`